 May: Transition to full-time work

 Lunch related items go home daily.
-Other items like blankets and park hats and indoor shoes (for kids 2-6 years old) go to school on Monday and return home for cleaning on Friday.
+Other items like nap time blankets, park caps, and indoor shoes (for kids 2-6 years old) go to school on Monday and return home for cleaning on Friday.

 Next is her lunch tote: bento box, utensils, wet tissues, smock, hand towel, soup cup and water bottle.
 These go to daycare everyday.